-- Media (not available in Location layouts) - Set Style as Full or Grid and customize Grid appearance.
-Check Auto Overlay Color and Auto Loading Color, or uncheck and set colors for each.
-See more about Loading Color below.
+- Imagery (not available in Location layouts) - Set Style as Full or Grid, and customize Grid appearance with styles tweaks like Grid gallery density and Grid gallery ratio.
+Check Auto overlay color and Auto loading color, or uncheck and set colors for each.
+See more about loading color below.

 - Buttons - Set the font, style, and color of any buttons.